 In the LRTP Needs Assessment, the MPO published several measures on Resiliency.
-The Needs Assessment released data on flood risk to key infrastructure in the transportation system, including critical facilities, MBTA catchment areas, and Transportation Equity populations.
+The Needs Assessment contains data on flood risk to key infrastructure in the transportation system, including critical facilities and MBTA catchment areas, and to communities with transportation equity populations.
 Additionally, the Needs Assessment shows risks on the aforementioned transportation facets in regard to heat risk.
 The report also shows a survey of municipal efforts from the Commonwealth's Municipal Vulnerability Preparedness (MVP) program.
 All of these measures help inform MPO staff about short-term and long-term risks to the region's transportation system.